 Suspicious Emails or Messages

 The first major sign of an account being hacked is suspicious emails or messages.
-Often, hackers will send messages using an account they have stolen.
-These messages are aimed at their victim’s friends to try and gain access to their accounts.
-So watch out for Facebook’s security emails or suspicious replies from friends on Facebook.
+Hackers often send messages using stolen accounts to target the victim’s friends, attempting to gain access to their accounts.
+Be vigilant for Facebook security emails or unusual messages from friends.

-Getting many ‘attempted account recovery’ emails can indicate that hackers are targeting you.
-Using account recovery tricks is the main way that many hackers access accounts.
-They’ll try an account recovery and then use other methods to gain access to your emails.
-You’re in even more danger if you use an exploited email account.
-You can use our guide here to check if your account is at risk.
+Receiving multiple ‘attempted account recovery’ emails is a strong indicator that hackers are targeting you.
+Account recovery tricks are a common method hackers use to access accounts, often by gaining access to your emails.
+If you use an exploited email account, check if your account is at risk.

 Check Your Account Activity